TheElectronWill/TOML-javalib/README.md

 You may also use the TomlReader and TomlWriter classes directly.

 ## What does currently work?
-The TomlReader works fine, and is very fast (It successfully parsed the test files listed on the TOML repository (example.toml, hard\_example.toml and hard\_example\_unicode.toml).
-It does not support the basic multiline Strings though.
+The TomlReader is complete.
+It successfully parses the test files of the "test/ressources" folder.

 The TomlWriter works and is very fast, but it has a little problem: it may write the single key/value pair (those who are in the root table) at the end of the file, which is invalid.
 Furthermore, it does writes complex keys (such as "parent.child1.child2") correctly.